The Wah-Watusi

-"The Wah-Watusi" is a song written by Kal Mann and Dave Appell and performed by the Orlons.
-It reached No.2 on the U.S. pop chart behind Bobby Vinton's "Roses Are Red (My Love)", No.5 on the U.S. R&B chart, and No. 12 in Canada in 1962.
-It was featured on their 1962 album The Wah-Watusi.
+"The Wah-Watusi" is a song written by Kal Mann and Dave Appell and recorded by the Orlons in 1962.
+It is named for the Watusi, a popular dance style among American teenagers during the early 1960s.
+The song reached No. 2 on the U.S. pop chart (just behind Bobby Vinton's "Roses Are Red"), No. 5 on the U.S. R&B chart, and No. 12 in Canada.
+That same year, it was featured on the Orlons' album The Wah-Watusi.

 "The Wah-Watusi" sold over one million copies and was awarded gold disc status.

-The song ranked No.24 on Billboard magazine's Top 100 singles of 1962.
+The song ranked No. 24 on Billboard magazine's Top 100 singles of 1962.